Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 ## 13. "Mask Rendering Settings" Menu

 This function is used in animation and video production when outputting a solid image material and its clipping mask image material for each color element.
-Currently, only HDRP/Toon is supported.
+Currently, only HDRP/Toon supports this feature.
 You can use this function manually, but it is used primarily from ToonClipMaskRenderNode in Visual Compositor.
 When using this function via Visual Compositor, there is no need to do any particular operation other than making sure that the alpha channel value (`A`) in every `Color palette of each color area` is set to 255.